takuyadev/ghibli-movielist-revamp/README.md

 # Ghibli Movielist Project

+This project is deployed at the [link here.](https://ghiblli-movielist.netlify.app/)

 ### `Summary`

 This self-project is a website where you can browse to see all different types of Ghibli Movies created over the years.
 This is a revisit to an older project from a while back, using more technical knowledge to add favoriting, animation on transitions, and carousel.